IF THERE’S A TOPIC YOU’RE PASSIONATE ABOUT AND WANT TO SHARE YOUR KNOWLEDGE ABOUT, PLEASE CLICK HERE TO SUBMIT A PRESENTATION PROPOSAL.

 Peter Lau, PhD, is Maker-in-Chief of Makerwiz, a creative enterprise dedicated to promoting the Maker Movement by fostering the knowledge and application of emerging educational technologies such as 3D printing, drone robotics, and wearable electronics..
 Their motto is “Inspiring Boundless Creativity”.
 Peter is a biophysicist who has left the wet lab for the fab lab in order to inspire and empower the next generation of makers, inventors and scientists.

 Saturday, June 10th, 12:45-1:15

-Dan has been making robots for about a decade.
-He’s made every mistake and also some really nice machines.
-He will be talking about one of his dream machines – a robot arm for everyone: what he’s tried, what he’s learned, and what he believes it will take to do it right.
+Dan has been making robots for about a decade, and in that time he’s made many mistakes and also some really nice machines.
+He will be talking about one of his dream machines: a robot arm for everyone.
+Hear about what he’s tried, what has failed, what he’s learned, and what he believes it will take to do it right.

 Dan Royer used to build machines in grade school and write code in art class.
 Later he worked around the world, making video games and medical training simulators.
 Still later he started combining these experiences to make robots.
 Which brings us to now.

 Moderators: Char Hoyt and Theresa Liao, Curiosity Collider

 Panelists: Jen Burgess, Dr. Alina Sotskova, Ben Z Cooper and Stuart James Ward

 When we blend classical art, science and digital technology, what remains the same and what becomes a hybrid?
 This panel explores how we collaborate to mix classical art, applied science and technology.
 We’ll dive into questions like:

 Join us for an interactive debate on the evolution of these merging practices.